The university may message travelers upon the discovery of an identified safety and security issue in the affected area.

 Depending on the severity of the incident, all modes of communication may be used to make contact.
 If a traveler does not check in within the designated timeframe, the university will begin calling emergency points of contact to obtain more information and additional contact nodes for the traveler.

-Travelers needing assistance will receive one-on-one assistance by NUPD and WorldAware.
+Travelers needing assistance will receive one-on-one assistance by NUPD and the Travel Support Network.
 General guidance will be provided to all other travelers.
-The many earthquakes in or near NU travelers, the Paris terrorist attack, would trigger an Emergency Communication
+Major earthquakes in or near NU travelers, as well as the Paris terrorist attacks, are examples of incidents that have triggered Emergency Communications.